 For Professional Researchers: Bug Bounty Program

 Our team of dedicated security professionals works vigilantly to help keep customer information secure.
-We recognize the important role that security researchers and our user community play in also helping to keep PayPal and our customers secure.
-If you discover a site or product vulnerability please notify us using the guidelines below.
+We recognize the important role that security researchers and our user community play in helping to keep PayPal and our customers secure.
+If you discover a site or product vulnerability, please notify us using the guidelines below.

-Please note that your participation in the Bug Bounty Program is voluntary and subject to the terms and conditions set forth on this page (“Program Terms”).
+Please note that your participation in the PayPal Bug Bounty Program is voluntary and subject to the terms and conditions set forth on this page (“Program Terms”).
 By submitting a site or product vulnerability to PayPal, Inc. (“PayPal”) you acknowledge that you have read and agreed to these Program Terms.

 These Program Terms supplement the terms of PayPal User Agreement, the PayPal Acceptable Use Policy, and any other agreement in which you have entered with PayPal (collectively “PayPal Agreements”).
 The terms of those PayPal Agreements will apply to your use of, and participation in, the Bug Bounty Program as if fully set forth herein.
-If there is any inconsistency exists between the terms of the PayPal Agreements and these Program Terms, these Program Terms will control, but only with regard to the Bug Bounty Program.
+If any inconsistency exists between the terms of the PayPal Agreements and these Program Terms, these Program Terms will control, but only with regard to the Bug Bounty Program.

 Responsible Disclosure Policy

 To encourage responsible disclosures, PayPal commits that, if we conclude, in our sole discretion, that a disclosure respects and meets all the guidelines of these Program Terms and the PayPal Agreements, PayPal will not bring a private action against you or refer a matter for public inquiry.